CTheTechGuru/AWS-Networking-3-Tier-Architecture/README.md

 ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/BH%20Instance%20SG.PNG?raw=true)
 ![](https://github.com/CTheTechGuru/AWS-Networking-3-Tier-Architecture/blob/main/images/Change%20SG.PNG?raw=true)

-## Enable SSH on DB instance security group
+## 7. Create Security Group SSH Access DB1

  * For us to access the DB, we need to setup an AllowSSH Security Group for our Database to allow a connection from our Bastion host.
  * Because our DB is in a private subnet, we have to access through SSH which keeps our data secure within our well architected framework.